clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/troubleshooting-microphone-and-camera-permissions.md

 If the form doesn't help you solve the issue, you can submit the form to the Clowdr team as a record of what system/browser you are using and what you have tried.
 This will enable us to help you most effectively.

-### 2. Apple devices
+### 2. Examples

-Apple Mac and iOS devices pose particular challenges, as Apple have added an additional layer of security to the operating systems.
-By default this prevents browsers from accessing the microphone and camera.
+1. **Apple devices: Enable camera/microphone/screen-sharing ("screen recording") via the _System Preferences

-1. **Enable camera/microphone/screen-sharing ("screen recording") via the _System Preferences_**
+   _**Apple Mac and iOS devices pose particular challenges, as Apple have added an additional layer of security to the operating systems.
+By default this prevents browsers from accessing the microphone and camera.**__**

    ![Use System Prefences to enable microphone/camera](/images/chrome-os-permissions-2.gif "Use System Prefences to enable microphone/camera")
 2. **Example: Enable permissions within your browser.**

    This example shows Chrome.
 The process is very similar in FireFox and Edge.

    ![Enable permissions in Chrome](/images/chrome-os-permissions-1.gif "Enable permissions in Chrome")
 3. **Example: Reset permissions in Safari, then try enabling your microphone**